NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Monk.md

 ## Powerful Fist

-You know how to wield your fists as deadly weapons.
+Your fists are deadly weapons.
 The damage die for your fist increases to 1d6 instead of 1d4.
-Most people take a -2 circumstance penalty when making a lethal attack with nonlethal unarmed attacks, because they find it hard to use their fists with deadly force.
-You don't take this penalty when making a lethal attack with your fist or any other unarmed attacks.
+You don't take the normal –2 circumstance penalty when making a lethal attack with your fist or any other unarmed attacks.

 ## Skill FeatsLevel 2